jessielw/HDR-Multi-Tool/README.md

 Supports **MKV, TS, MP4, and HEVC** as inputs right now.
 Please open an issue if there is any inputs that are not accepted that should be.

-Supports drag and drop in the input area.
+Supports drag and drop in the input area (Windows only).

 If you open a file that has both HDR10+ and Dolby Vision you will see dual option panels.
 Choose which you would like to extract and configure the settings.
 Everything else is handled for you.

-At the moment the only configurable options there is under options is to automatically start the job queue upon adding a job.
+#### Configuration

+Tools Menu options `Auto Start Queue` and `Clean Up`

+`Auto Start Queue`: This will automatically start the queue as soon as a job is added to it.

+`Clean Up`: This will clean up files left behind for Dolby Vision processing.

+#### Dolby Vision Cropping

+Now facilitates precise adjustment of Dolby Vision metadata offsets with cropping functionality.
+After initiating a Dolby Vision input, you can conveniently provide cropped values.

+`Fix Negative Offsets`: Enable this option to automatically reset offsets to zero if they would otherwise become negative due to user-defined crops.
+This feature mirrors the behavior of the `-c` switch in `dolby_tool`, ensuring consistent functionality for specific scenes while maintaining dynamic adjustment for others.

+If this is unchecked and there is negative offsets detected the job will error out and the error message will be displayed in the log file.

 #### Supported Operating Systems

-As of **v2.0** the app only **officially** supports **Windows** operating systems.
-I plan to add support for mac/linux in coming updates when I have time to test the configuration fully.
+Supports Windows and Linux.

 #### Note